 GPS watches base the altitude information and the ascent/descent values only on the Global Positioning System (GPS) data provided by satellites orbiting Earth.
 The accuracy of the altitude information is highly dependent on the number of available satellites, the quality of the GPS reception and the GPS settings the user has set for themselves (battery modes or GPS accuracy).

-For the most reliable GPS data, we strongly encourage you to select the Performance battery mode on the Suunto 9 Peak, Baro & the Suunto 5 watches and the best GPS accuracy for all the other models.
+For the most reliable GPS altitude data, we strongly encourage you to select the Performance battery mode on the Suunto 9 and Suunto 5 watches and the best GPS accuracy for all the other models.
+When using other battery modes/GPS accuracy settings, cumulative altitude changes ascent/descent will not be calculated.
 It's also essential to sync the watch to the Suunto app to optimize the GPS performance of your devices.

 Which factors influence or affect GPS reception?